 All Chief Officers provided assurance that, to the best of their knowledge and understanding, the Internal Financial Controls in their areas operated satisfactorily, including control changes enforced by the response to the COVID pandemic and concurrent risks.
 Although due to resourcing constraints and increased workload it was identified in some areas that whilst all reasonable attempts to ensure that robust controls and governance arrangements remain in place, given enhanced prioritisation of critical activities, enhanced focus has been on these priority areas.
-In addition the Council is also reviewing its policies, procedures, systems in respect of Safeguarding and Child Protection in order to provide assurance that current processes and procedures remain in line with current best practice available.
-In addition implementation of new legislative requirements in full by deadlines set has not been achieved in two cases, being:
+In addition implementation of new legislative requirements in full by deadlines set has not been achieved in two cases, however control and governance processes have operated effectively in early identification and development of actions to resolve.